qiaoxueshi/BTIConcepts/README.md

 ## Bugs and feature requests

 There is very little support offered with this code.
-I am always interested in better ways of doing things, so I'll be happy to consider features requests.
-(Note, consider doesn't mean I will do anything).
+I am always interested in better ways of doing things, so I'll be happy to consider feature requests.
+(Note, "consider" doesn't mean I will do anything).
 I don't speak Git/GitHub all that well, so I can't make any promises about pull requests.